Shania99/HyperscalarWatch/README.md

-# Let's build a datacenter watch system using a compact Vision-Language Modell and Sentinel-2 satellite images
+# Let's build a datacenter watch system using a compact Vision-Language Modeland Sentinel-2 satellite images

 In this example you will learn how to build a basic datacenter watch system using: